 The model simulations also reveal a dependence of downdraft location, origin and intensity on wind shear and stability.
 Studies which have included shear and no shear comparisons show increased entrainment (CT78, SVHM82) and quicker downdraft development (S78, KW78a) with wind shear included.
 SVHM82 suggested that entrainment increases with wind shear, but their results do not suggest a similar relationship between shear and downdraft speed.
 Model simulations indicate that downdrafts form more quickly with shear.
-S78 noted that downdrafts formed 12 min sconer for simulations with wind shear.
-Similar comparative studies by WK78 indicate slightly less time to downdraft maximum value when shear was doubled, but downdraft peaks were only 75% of those produced in the lower shear simulation.
-Such a behavior may be a consequence of two effects: (i) less precipitation being generated in simulations with shear due to increased entrainment; and (ii) decreased local precipitation intensity due to precipitation elements being distributed over a larger area.
+S78 noted that relationship between shear and doubtraft apped.
+Nodel simulations downdrafts formed 12 min sooner for simulations with wind shear.

 Fig. 2.15.
 Output at two different times from the CSU cloud model run in two dimensions.
-Vertical motion is contoured every 2 m s^{-1} , and heavy contours represent total condensate mixing ratios of ~ 0 and $2 g kg^{-1}$.
+Vertical motion is contoured every 2 m s-1, and heavy contours represent total condensate mixing ratios of \sim 0 and 2_1 g kg-1.
 Downdrafts with magnitudes greater than 2 m s-1 are stippled.